-We briefly recall the - widely unknown - fundamental idea of Kermack and McKendrick following [2, 4].
-As mentioned before we pass from the continuous setting of the original Kermack-McKendrick theory to a discrete approach, but the basic idea is the same.
-The central input of a Kermack/MacKendrick model is a function $\gamma(j)$ which measures the medical strength of infectivity of a person at day j counted from the moment on of infectivity.
-On this basis the Kermack-Mac Kendrick approach allows to derive equations which express how many people are susceptible to the virus if one knows the mean contact rate of the interaction of the population.
-To indicate that γ is the central input we denote such a model a discrete γ -K-McK model.
+We recall the often neglected fundamental idea fundamental idea of Kermack and McKendrick following [8, 1, 2, 4].
+As mentioned before we use the discrete setting of the Kermack-McKendrick approach, which the original paper started with before the continuous version was introduced as a limiting case.
+A central input of a Kermack/McKendrick model is a function $\gamma(j)$ which measures the medical strength of infectivity of a person at day j counted from the moment on of infectivity.
+On this basis the Kermack-McKendrick approach allows to derive equations which express how many people are susceptible to the virus if one knows the mean contact rate of the interaction of the population.
+To emphasize that $\gamma$ is the central input we call such a model a discrete $\gamma$ -K-McK model.

-If you want to construct a γ -K-McK-model the first thing to do is to look for virological studies which determine $\gamma(j)$ as closely as possible.
+If you want to construct a $\gamma$ -K-McK-model the first thing to do is to look for virological studies which determine $\gamma(j)$ as closely as possible.
 This will depend on the type of an epidemic.
 The closer the input function $\gamma(j)$ is to the medical facts, the more reliable is the model.
-The following are very plausible assumptions for modelling Covid-19: After infection there are e days, where people are exposed, meaning that they are already infected but not yet infectious.
-After that there are p_d days where a person is infectious and after that in general may be considered as immune.
+As mentioned above, this function is all one needs to model the number of susceptibles.
+But one is interested in other data like for instance how many people are newly infected at day k.
+This is not determined by $\gamma$ alone.
+For this we look what happens when a person is infected in an epidemic.
+After infection there are a few days where people are exposed, meaning that they are already infected but not yet infectious.
+Then the period begins where a person is infectious (we call them propagators) and after that in general may be considered as immune.
+The period of both lengths is not sharp, varies from person to person a bit.
+Our assumption in this paper is that this variation is small, meaning that the functions which describe these lengths are nearly a jump function.
+With other words we assume that after infection there are e days, where people are exposed, meaning that they are already infected but not yet infectious.
+After that there are $p_d$ days where a person is infectious and after that in general may be considered as immune.
+There are indications that this is the case for Covid-19.
+If there is an epidemic where this is not the case and one knows the functions which describe the rate of the lengths for being exposed or propagating one can easily adapt our model, but we don't do this in this paper.
+We will discuss a special case of such a function for the propagating people when we compare our model to the standard SIR model.
 Amongst those who are infectious there are those who are positively tested after $p_c < p_d$ days on average, and then are confined to home isolation or hospital.
-(We will explain the notation p_d and p_c later, for an example see fig. 1.)
-Functions with only a finite number of days where they are non-zero are called functions with finite support.
+(We will explain the notation $p_d$ and $p_c$ later, for an example see fig. 1.)
+Functions $\gamma$ with only a finite number of days where they are non-zero are called functions with finite support.

-The γ -K-McK-models are flexible enough to allow for adding important additional features of an epidemic like, e.g., unreported cases, vaccination, effects of the rise of new mutants etc. Here we take up the first point only and discuss the other points later.
+The $\gamma$ -K-McK-models are flexible enough to allow for adding important additional features of an epidemic like, e.g., unreported cases, vaccination, effects of testing and of the rise of new mutants etc. Here we take up the first point only and discuss the other points later.

-The assumption of a finite support of γ fits with the following picture: At each day the population can, in the model, be divided into disjoint subsets, called compartments:
+The assumption of a finite support of $\gamma$ fits with the following picture: At each day the population can, in the model, be divided into disjoint subsets, called compartments, as follows: